Le passé composé: the Past Tense in French

 Avoir or être?

-Most verbs construct the passé composé with avoir, however être is used as the auxiliary verb in the following cases:
+For most verbs we construct the passé composé with avoir, however être is used as the auxiliary verb in the following cases:

 Example: